 Can new shoes cause foot injuries?
-Yes, if the shoes do not fit properly, the person has some other pre-existing conditions, and/or there are mechanical issues, such as the number of foot strikes, while running or engaged in other physical activity.
+Yes, new shoes may cause injuries to your foot if the shoes do not fit properly or if there are any mechanical issues persists such as the number of foot strikes.

-On the whole, foot injuries are rather easy to treat and even easier to prevent.
-That’s good news, because if such wounds are not addressed properly, they may never entirely heal, resulting in chronic foot pain that could be lifelong and possibly irreversible.
+However, foot injuries are rather easy to treat and even easier to prevent.
+That’s good news, because if such wounds are not addressed properly, they may never entirely heal, resulting in chronic foot pain that could be life long sufferings and could possibly be irreversible.

 The Link Between Footwear and Injury